IMMUNIZATIONS

 Check Record Status in Patient Portal

 Log into the Patient Portal to check your immunization status.
+The verification process is done by our Immunization Clinic staff.
 Status will be updated after documentation is submitted and processed- usually within 48 business hours, however, it may take longer depending on the volume of submissions.
+It can take 7-10 business days for submitted documents to be reviewed, especially during times of high volume.

 Select ‘Messages’ from the portal navigation menu.
 Read messages find out if your status is “complete” or “incomplete.”
 If the status is complete, you are done.
 If the status is incomplete, the message will explain what requirement is missing or needs updated.